Avlach30/dot-onboarding-golang/README.md

 **DTOs** (Data Transfer Objects) are used to transfer data between layers, especially between the handler and usecase layers.
 They help in structuring and validating data.

 - **Role**: Facilitate data transfer and ensure data integrity.
-- **Use**: Define and validate the structure of data being exchanged.
+- **Use**: Define and binding the structure of data being exchanged.

 **Responsibilities**:
 - Defining data structure.